 EvaResto Premium Type 3 / 34 Rear Air Kit install Guide

-Thank you for purchasing an EvaResto air suspension kit.
-This guide should tell you everything you need to know about fitting and operating your kit, but if you have any questions or are unsure of anything, feel free to contact us and we’ll assist as soon as possible!
+Thank you for purchasing an EvaResto Air Suspension kit.
+This guide should tell you everything you need to know about fitting and operating your kit, but if you have any questions or are unsure of anything, feel free to email or call us and we’ll assist as soon as possible!

-This kit is designed as an easy to fit, well performing and highly practical air ride system for Swing Axle rear on Type 3 (Square, Notch, Fastback and Razoredge Karmann Ghia) cars.
-It is an ’independent’ kit and necessitates the removal of the original torsion bars.
+This kit is designed as an easy to fit, well performing and highly practical air ride system for Type 3 cars.
+It is an ’independent’ kit and will replace the original style torsion bar setup in full.

 Care must be taken out at every point to ensure the kit is installed correctly.
 Once it is in place, no ‘servicing’ of parts is required, but it is recommended that you check on the system periodically to make sure everything remains in top order.